mehulgupta1816/SMART_STUDENT_GRADE_PREDICTOR/README.md

 ## Overview
-**EduFuzzy** is an AI-powered academic analytics tool designed to evaluate student performance holistically.
-Unlike traditional grading systems that use rigid thresholds (e.g., "Below 75% attendance = Detained"), EduFuzzy uses **Fuzzy Logic** to handle uncertainty and edge cases.
+SSGP( SMART STUDENT GRADE PREDICTOR) is an AI-powered academic analytics tool designed to evaluate student performance holistically.
+Unlike traditional grading systems that use rigid thresholds (e.g., "Below 75% attendance = Detained"), SSGP uses **Fuzzy Logic** to handle uncertainty and edge cases.
 It also integrates **Linear Regression** for grade prediction and **K-Means Clustering** for unsupervised student grouping, providing a complete picture of academic risk.

 ## Features
 *   **Fuzzy Risk Assessment:** Calculates a nuanced "Risk Score" (0-100%) based on Attendance and Internal Marks using a Fuzzy Inference System.